cwu-umd/Team7/Projects/P1/README2.md

 Implementation: Checks the location above, below, left, and right of the ghost.
 If the location isn't null and is not a wall then adds the location to an arraylist.
 Returns arraylist at the end.

-Test: Within a NoFrame environment makes sure an arraylist with all locations up, down, left, and right is returned.
-Within the MainFrame environment there is a wall above and below the ghost so it makes sure an arraylist with only the locations to the right and left is returned.
+Test: Within a NoFrame environment makes sure an arraylist with all locations up, down and left is returned as there is a wall to the right.
+Within the second environment there is a wall above and below the ghost so it makes sure an arraylist with only the locations to the right and left is returned.

 ### move()